jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

  0-putchar.c script -  a program that prints _putchar, followed by a new line

- 1-alphabet.c script - prints lower case alphabets
+ 1-alphabet.c script - pa function that prints the alphabet, in lowercase, followed by a new line.

+Prototype: void print_alphabet(void);
+You can only use _putchar twice in your code

  2-print_alphabet_x10.c script - prints lower case alphabets 1-x